As the remote working trend continues to grow at a mind-boggling pace, some surprising remote work statistics emerge every year.

 What do You Think of Remote Work?

 Do you work remotely?
-Do these statistics reflect your what you’ve seen?
+Do these statistics reflect what you’ve seen?
 Why or why not?
 Leave us a comment telling us about your experience.

 Regardless, if you think remote work is a passing fad, the evidence suggests otherwise.

 Remote working will rival traditional offices by 2025, according to a mind-boggling remote work statistic published by BlueFace!